grandchild/AVS-File-Decoder/README.md

 ### Building

-IWith [TypeScript](https://www.npmjs.com/package/typescript) installed in global scope, you can build both, library and CLI application:
+With [TypeScript](https://www.npmjs.com/package/typescript) installed in global scope, you can build both, library and CLI application:

 ```sh
 npm run build